 - What do you do for fun?

-- What excites you about working for the UN?
+- What excites them about working for the UN?

 To keep a sense of consistency throughout all the portraits, I’ve kept them black and white.
-See the photos here – http://eyesee2013.tumblr.com/archive/2013/11
+See the photos and their responses here – http://eyesee2013.tumblr.com/archive/2013/11